-Brooke Pinto was sworn in as the Councilmember for Ward 2 on June 27, 2020, becoming the youngest member elected to the Council of the District of Columbia in history, and the first woman to represent Ward 2.
-During her swearing in ceremony, Councilmember Pinto pledged to uphold the values of integrity, transparency, and accountability.
+Brooke Pinto was sworn in as the Ward 2 Councilmember on June 27, 2020, becoming the youngest member elected to the Council of the District of Columbia in history, and the first woman elected to represent Ward 2.
+At her swearing-in ceremony, Councilmember Pinto pledged to uphold the values of integrity, transparency, accountability, and excellent customer service.
 She also affirmed her belief that “government not only can use its resources to improve lives, but it has the moral obligation to do so.”

 Councilmember Pinto moved to DC to attend Georgetown Law School.
 She quickly fell in love with DC and became an active participant in the Ward 2 community and broader D.C., through her work with the Washington Legal Clinic for the Homeless and Georgetown University Medical School, where she helped to address the intersectionality of health and legal issues.